bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 Glibc community think that time_t must be 32-bit.
 32-bit time_t lead to incompatible with arm32 compat-ioctl

 ### Version C
-Came back to verion A
+Come back to verion A

 *   Most of syscall is compat syscall
 *   time_t and off_t is 32-bit
 *   Pass 64-bit variable through one 64-bit reg
-*   Do the sign extend when enter into kernel
+*   Do the sign extension when enter into kernel
 ???
 It is hard to maintain the code of glibc because of the arguments passing and delouse

 ### Version D
 *   Most of syscall is compat syscall
 *   time_t is 32-bit and **off_t is 64-bit**(only affect the userspace interface!)
 *   Pass 64-bit variable through two 32-bit register instead of one 64-bit register
-*   Clear the top-halves of of all the registers of syscall when enter kernel ???
+*   Clear the top-halves of of all the 64-bit registers of syscall when enter kernel ???
 Current version.
 Glibc community is re-organzie the code for a generic new api